What is MQTT?

 This is the highest level of service in MQTT.
 In this level it is guaranteed that each message is received only once.
 This level is the safest and the slowest and is suitable for critical scenarios that require a message to be guaranteed delivered and not duplicated.

 Hence, it can be seen that QoS ensures that MQTT protocol in IoT communication can be used in multiple scenarios by just tweaking the unique specifications.

-MQTT, which is a lightweight protocol, today supports numerous small, cheap and low-powered IoT devices in the market.
-In contrast to the HTTP header that is typically about 8000 bytes long, MQTT header is only 2 bytes in size and a few lines of code.
+MQTT, which is a lightweight protocol, today supports numerous small, cheap, and low-powered IoT devices in the market.
+In contrast to the HTTP header that is typically about 8000 bytes long, the MQTT header is only 2 bytes in size and a few lines of code.
 There are millions of IoT devices that have low memory and processing power requirements and MQTT’s lightweight protocol is suited for these devices.

 Battery friendly iot communication protocol

 When IBM first developed MQTT, they had in mind to use it under harsh conditions, in places without the access of electricity grids and so it needed to have the lowest possible energy consumption compared to other communication protocols.
 This resulted in MQTT being a battery-friendly IoT protocol.
 It consumes 170 times less energy than 3G networks and 47 times less energy than Wi-Fi networks and can stay connected to a battery for years together.

 Any type of data, be it binary or text, can be transmitted with the help of this protocol.
 It does not matter what kind of data is being transmitted as long as the receiving party knows how to interpret it.

 A connected device can publish its data regardless of the state of the subscribing server.
 The subscribing server can then connect and receive the data when it is able to.